- Current students

 You can book an appointment with a Unitec Student Support Advisor anytime.

-At the beginning and end of each semester, our Student Support Advisors run drop-in sessions to support students who are applying for a Student Loan, Student Allowance, and Fees-Free.
+At the beginning and end of each semester, our Student Support Advisors run drop-in sessions to support students who are applying for a Student Loan or Student Allowance.

-There will not be a drop-in session at Waitākere campus.
+There will not be a drop-in session at Waitākere campus for 2023.
 However, Studylink support is still available at our Waitākere campus by appointment.

 For more information, please contact email@example.com